danvonk/danvonk.github.io/posts/2022-12-11-dogu-express.md

 who had grown up around London, it seemed huge.
 I think this was due to the hilly geography of the city, where the horizon was filled with craggy hills in all directions, which were densely packed with grey, concrete tenement blocks, all identically dishevelled, with their walls reflecting the yellow sodium-vapour lighting that is steadily becoming antique elsewhere.
-Our hotel was perched midday up the hill in the old town area of Ankara and the during the night, the views from it looked like someone had taken the city-scape of Los Angeles, as seen from the hills around the Hollywood sign, scrunched it up into a ball and it all creased, unfurled it as a sky-box around our hotel room.
+Our hotel was perched midway up the hill in the old town area of Ankara and the during the night, the views from it looked like someone had taken the city-scape of Los Angeles, as seen from the hills around the Hollywood sign, scrunched it up into a ball and it all creased, unfurled it as a sky-box around our hotel room.